cahya-wirawan/google-spell-checker/README.md

 print(spell_checker.is_correct("amoxicillin-clavulanic"))
 # (True, None)
 ```
-### Different Language Zone
+### Different Language Code
-The GoogleSpellChecker uses the default language zone "en-EN", but you can change it by passing the parameter
+The GoogleSpellChecker uses the default language code "en-EN", but you can change it by passing the parameter
-zone to GoogleSpellChecker() as follow:
+lang to GoogleSpellChecker() as follow:
 ```
-# For example, we use zone="id" for Indonesian
+# For example, we use lang="id" for Indonesian
-spell_checker = GoogleSpellChecker(zone="id")
+spell_checker = GoogleSpellChecker(lang="id")
 print(spell_checker.is_correct("sayalaparsekali, say ingn makn dirumha"))
 # (False, 'saya lapar sekali, saya ingin makan di rumah')
 ```